 We’re leading a national research project exploring the impacts of Covid-19 on the cultural sector across the UK and highlighting the implications for policy making.

 Delivered in collaboration with the Creative Industries Policy and Evidence Centre (PEC) and The Audience Agency, the project runs between September 2020 and November 2021.

 A national consortium of researchers and cultural sector partners are analysing existing datasets and undertake new research on the impacts of the pandemic on cultural organisations, practitioners and audiences.

 We are investing £200,000 in our Collaborate Fund to support pioneering research collaborations between cultural sector practitioners and academic researchers to explore questions of cultural value.

 We will support 15-25 research partnerships over the next four years with grants of between £5k-£20k.
-The fund will be launched in early 2021.
+The fund will be launched in September 2021.